Extended Formulations for Independence Polytopes of Regular Matroids: Regular Matroids

 \subsection{Seymour's Decomposition Theorem}

 From its basic definition, there seems to be no hint concerning crucial properties of regular matroids to exploit in order to obtain polynomial-size extended formulations for the corresponding independence polytopes.
-Fortunately, there is a very strong structural characterization of regular matroids due to Seymour that provides suitable access for our purpose.
+Fortunately, it turns out that Seymour's celebrated decomposition theorem provides suitable access for our purpose.
 In order to state the result, we need to define a few operations on regular matroids.
+Since we aim at describing how to actually construct extended formulations for regular matroids given by representing matrices, we prefer to make use of the decomposition in terms of matrices (as you can find it, e.g., in Schrijver's book~\cite{Schrijver86}) rather than in terms of purely structural matroid theory (as, e.g., in Oxley's book~\cite{Oxley92}).
 In what follows, all matrices and operations are considered over $ \F[2] $.
-For convenience, we will therefore write $ \matroid[A] := \matroid[A][\F[2]] $.
+For convenience, we will therefore write $ \matroid[A] := \matroid[A][\F[2]] $ for any $ 0/1 $-matrix~$ A $.

 Let $ \matroid $, $ \matroid_1 $ and $ \matroid_2 $ be binary matroids, i.e., matroids represented over $ \F_2 $.
 We say that $ \matroid $ is a \emph{1-sum} of $ \matroid_1 $ and $ \matroid_2 $ if there exist matrices $ A, B $ such that